yubrot/factory_bot-blueprint/README.md

 ### The Blueprint DSL

 This section will go through the primary features of the Blueprint DSL.
+All DSL APIs can be found in the [`factrey` API Doc](https://rubydoc.info/gems/factrey/Factrey/DSL).

 #### Objects, references, and tree structures